 For the 7- and 14-loop sampler color-patterns: each of the various patterns starts out with a different arrangement of dark and light-colored shanks in upper position on the fingers, described below under How to set up…

 Of course, this braid can also be made using single-color loops, or a combination of single and bicolor loops, just like square braids.
+Below are photos that reader Dan Gaiser sent me of his 7-loop Spanish braided bookmarks—most of these are flat versions of this braid, btw.
+He experimented with color patterns using bicolor loops and fewer or just one contrast single-color loop(s).
+(Thanks for these great examples, Dan!):

 Color sequencing: For setting up your own color arrangements, if you want to line up colors in a certain order in this braid, you’ll need to know the loop sequence (the order of how the loops follow each other in the braid itself).
 Two loops that are next to each other on your fingers might not actually be next to each other in the braid.
 I describe the loop sequence for the 7-loop spanish braid here in my post on color-pattern planning.